 The purpose of exams is not only evaluation but also synthesis of knowledge.
 You will be asked to APPLY concepts to real-life situations and events.
 STUDENTS WHO SHOW AN UNDERSTANDING OF THE MATERIAL THAT GOES BEYOND MERE REPETITION OF INFORMATION RECEIVE THE MOST CREDIT.
 Exam questions may be from Edwards, Parenti, or supplemental sources or related to major pertinent news events.
-The questions will be a combination of MULTIPLE CHOICE and ESSAY and SHORT ANSWER.
-The Multiple Choice section is "CLOSED BOOK," and TIMED and offered ONLINE via Blackboard.
+The questions may be a combination of MULTIPLE CHOICE and ESSAY and SHORT ANSWER.
+The Multiple Choice section is TIMED and offered ONLINE via Blackboard.
 You will receive a study guide.
+Questions are often similar to quiz questions and or the reflection journal entry questions.
 The essay exams are open book and notes and you must follow all directions for successful completion of this requirement of the course.
 Typically there are a choice of 2-3 Essay Questions and 5-10 Short Answer/Definitions.
 In your responses you must show that you have read ALL or our sources.
-You must attach the Honesty Statement to all Exams Note: One or more portions of the exam MAY be administered at a Testing Office.
+You must attach the Honesty Statement to all Exams